dominik-lewandowski/tlorc/README.md

 Methods with suffix $Response return the whole response object.
 Methods without the suffix only return the response body.
 ## Patch Notes
+#### 1.2.3
+- [TloEventWrapper] Fixed the bug where callbacks with an argument would need to be undefined checked
+- [TloEventWrapper] Added a functionality for all methods - now they all return their instance of `TloEventWrapper`, which allows for method chaining
 #### 1.2.2
 - Improved types for TloHttp
 - Fixed a typing bug with method$Response methods.
 Now, the return type for them is `Promise<TloFullResponse<T>>` (see docs).